redislabs-training/ru202/README.md

 You don't need to install or use RedisInsight to be successful with this course, but we'd recommend you give it a try.

 [Download RedisInsight here](https://redis.com/redis-enterprise/redis-insight/) (it's free!).
-Once installed, add a new Redis database and supply the hostname, port and optionally password for the Redis instance that you're using for this course (this will usually be `localhost`, `6379` and no password).
+Once installed, add a new Redis database and supply the hostname, port and optionally username and password for the Redis instance that you're using for this course (this will usually be `localhost`, `6379` and no username or password).

+If you're using the Docker Compose file provided with this course, you can also try out a limited version of RedisInsight in your browser by visiting `http://localhost:8081` - this version can only connect to the Redis Stack instance in the Docker container.
+Use the Desktop version of RedisInsight to manage connections to multiple remote and/or local Redis instances.

 ## Questions?